Welcome to Dichotomy

 To be Dichotomous is to have more than one side.
 We believe there is more than one side to every story.
 We believe that there is more than one way to pick a grape and more than one place to pick a grape.
 We are here to showcase how soils, location, and harvesting can have a Dichotomy.

-Saturday 12pm - 5pm
+Saturday 11am - 5pm

-Sunday 12pm - 4pm
+Sunday - By Appointment

-Stay at the Dichotomy Guest House!
+Stay at the Dichotomy Guest House.

 Come relax and unwind amongst the vines overlooking the beautiful Yakima Valley.